 - This one is probably the hardest to change because life is just hard sometimes.
 It requires good time management which is hard but very possible!
 A weekly food prep is a great way to overcome a busy schedule and still eat healthy.
 The Dailyburn has a few great tips on Alphatox teas and various shakes to help with appetite management.

 - When considering something to eat and there’s a fast food joint 10 steps from your workplace versus a more healthier option 10 blocks down you may be more likely to choose the closer option.
 It is simply good to be aware of this.
 Trying to be more healthy definitely takes effort but it is rewarding both in the medium and long term.

 - Peer Pressure

 - Your friends aren’t bad for this, it just may not be financially viable or healthy for you personally.
-Self-control and personal comfort are important and it is important to think about what is best for yourself and your goals.
+Self-control and self-inflection are necessary and it is important to think about what is best for yourself and your goals.

 - Education (formal and in-formal)

 - What you accustom and learn in your younger years through your family has a great affect on your eating habits later.
 For example, if as a kid your parents bought fast food a lot or just foods that were high in fat and sugar you will probably continue the habit of eating poorly when you go to college or live independently.
 These methods may be deeply ingrained.
 However, just because some eating habits may have come from your family it doesn’t mean they’re permanent.
 It just means you have to be more vigilant and work to overcome them, making you a much stronger person.
 It is similar to have a family history of high blood sugar.
 It doesn’t mean you will 100% get it, just that you need to be more careful.

 - Also, a formal health education/ class has been shown to improve student’s dietary habits so keep educating yourself on these subjects whether at home or school.
 It will help a lot!

 - Social Support